Skip to main content

 When you are ready to send your page for review and approval, click the “Page Approval” text that appears in the byline at the top of screen - see screenshot below.

-Once you have clicked this, a dialog will open and you will need to click “Add Approvers”
+Once you have clicked this, a byline window will open and you will need to click “Request approval”

 The next screen will give you settings that allow you to configure the page approval to meet your requirements.